AnotherCat/interactions-proxy/PRIVACY_POLICY.md

 # Privacy Policy

-Interaction Proxy provides a service through the Discord Bot (the "Bot"), or (the 'Service').
+Interaction Proxy provides a service through the Discord Integrations (the 'Service').
 This service is provided to you by the Interaction Proxy Dev Team ('we' or 'us') for users ('you').

 ## Data We Collect